platformsh/platformsh-docs/docs/src/define-routes/cache.md

 ### `default_ttl`

-Defines the default time-to-live for the cache, in seconds, for non-static responses, when the response does not specify one.
+Defines the default time-to-live for the cache, in seconds, for non-static responses, when the response doesn't specify one.

 The cache duration is decided based on the `Cache-Control` response header value.
 If no `Cache-Control` header is in the response, then the value of `default_ttl` is used.
 If the application code returns a `Cache-Control` header or if your `.platform.app.yaml` file is configured to set a cache lifetime, then this value is ignored in favor of the application headers.